xyn/pretix-attendee-list-wordpress/README.md

 ## Usage

-To start using the plugin, first you have to configure your Pretix API URL, Pretix API token, and the organization name.
+To start using the plugin, archive all .php files into a .zip archive, and then it can be installed via the WordPress interface.

+### Configuration

+Global configuration for the plugin are done via the `Attendee List settings` button on the admin dashboard.

+The following parameters must be configured in order for the plugin to function properly:
+- `API URL` - The Pretix API URL
+- `API Token` - The Pretix API Token
+- `Organizer` - The organizer name

 Adding the list to a web page is done via the specific shortcode `[pretix_attendee_list]`

 ### Parameters